 What are sugar gliders?

-Many people think that sugar gliders can fly, but this is wrong.
+Many people think that gliders can fly, but this is not correct.
 These creatures can not fly, but what they can do is glide.
 They glide by jumping off a high tree and extending their “wings” which allows them to float through the air.
 They can glide amazing distances of up to 165 feet!

 At minimum you should have 2 sugar gliders, but the more the better as long as you have the space for them.